-- The Bill seeks to establish a financial redress scheme for survivors of historical child abuse in care in Scotland, and, where eligible, their next of kin.
+4. The Bill seeks to establish a financial redress scheme for survivors of historical child abuse in care in Scotland, and, where eligible, their next of kin.
 The main purpose of the scheme is to acknowledge and provide tangible recognition of the harm suffered as a result of historical child abuse whilst residing in a relevant care setting in Scotland.
 The scheme will also provide some non-financial elements of redress such as acknowledgement and support.
 The redress scheme established by the Bill will also sit alongside other measures in place to support survivors of historical child abuse including apology.
-There will be at least a five year window during which applications can be made to the scheme (the Bill provides that the application period will last for whichever is the longer of either five years, or two years beyond the lifetime of the Scottish Child Abuse Inquiry).
-The Scottish Ministers are required to carry out a review of the time period 15 months prior to the end of the application period unless steps have already been taken to extend it.
-There remains a regulationmaking power in section 29(2) of the Bill to enable the scheme to be extended for a further period (subject to the Parliament's approval). - 5.
-The Scottish Government launched the advance payment scheme in April 2019, to give priority groups of survivors access to financial redress whilst the statutory scheme was developed.
+There will be a five year window during which applications can be made to the scheme.
+In order to retain some flexibility, this period may be extended by the Scottish Ministers subject to parliamentary approval.

+- 5. The Scottish Government launched the advance payment scheme in April 2019, to give priority groups of survivors access to financial redress whilst the statutory scheme was developed.
 The discretionary advance payment scheme provides acknowledgement and recognition, by means of an ex gratia financial payment of £10,000 and a reiteration of the Deputy First Minister's apology made in the Scottish Parliament on 23 October 2018, to those who suffered abuse in care in Scotland before 1 December 2004, and who either have a terminal illness or are age 68 or over.
 The advance payment scheme will remain open until the statutory scheme is implemented.
 The experience of administering the advance payment scheme has been invaluable in informing the design of the statutory scheme and in improving the Scottish Government's understanding of the issues and processes involved for survivors of abuse in care seeking financial redress. - 6.
 The Bill provides that survivors will choose at the point of application whether to apply for a fixed rate redress payment or an individually assessed redress payment.
-Those who apply for and receive a fixed rate redress payment will, for the duration of the scheme, retain the right to subsequently apply for an individually assessed redress payment (from which the fixed rate redress payment will be deducted).
+Those who apply for and receive a fixed rate redress payment will, for the duration of the scheme, retain the right to subsequently apply for an individually assessed redress payment (from which the fixed rate redress payment will be deducted). - 7.
+The types of payment will involve different application and assessment processes.
+The fixed rate redress payment will be available to survivors who meet the eligibility requirements of the scheme (i.e. those who have been assessed to have been abused as a child before 1 December 2004 while resident in a relevant care setting in Scotland).
+It is designed to provide choice for those who seek financial redress without having to provide a detailed account of their abuse which would be an arduous and distressing process for some.
+It will involve different evidential requirements than the individually assessed payment and provide recognition without the need for detailed recounting of the abuse suffered.

-&lt;sup>1 When the scheme launched, it was initially open to those who had a terminal illness or were age 70 or over.
+1 When the scheme launched, it was initially open to those who had a terminal illness or were age 70 or over.
 The age threshold was lowered following a review of the scheme in December 2019.